-June Det Norske Luftfartselskap, Fred Olsen & Bergenske A/S' Caproni Ca.310, LN-DAK 'Brevduen' (c/n 363) was regular flight was Royal Dutch Airlines - KLM's Douglas DC-2-115E, PH-AKI Kieviet (c/n 1355).
+The new sea and land airport of Kristiansand, Kjevik, was officially opened.
+The first aircraft to land here on a regular flight was Royal Dutch Airlines - KLM's Douglas DC-2-115E, PH-AKI Kieviet (c/n 1355).
 It came from Oslo/Fornebu and continued to Amsterdam/Schiphol (Netherlands).
-The next aircraft to arrive was Fokker F.XIIM, OY-DAJ Kronprinsesse Ingrid (c/n 87) that arrived from Copenhagen (Copenhagen, Denmark) and
+The next aircraft to arrive was Fokker F.XIIM, OY-DAJ Kronprinsesse Ingrid (c/n 87) that arrived from Copenhagen (Copenhagen, Denmark) and Aalborg (Denmark).